j-vandy/Reversi/README.md

 # Reversi
-Reversi game made in Unity that uses the minimax algorithm for AI behaviour.
-Project was created for COMS 437 at Iowa State University.
+​Reversi game made in Unity uses the MiniMax algorithm for AI behavior.
+The project was created for the COMS 436 course at Iowa State University.